Ordering Instructions - Frequently Asked Questions

 No. We do not provide custom map services.

-Use the MGS publication search to find the quadrangle:
+Use the Maps and Publications Search Map Search to find the quadrangle:

 Air photos are not for sale from the Maine Geological Survey.
-Consult our Aerial Photographs of Maine (PDF, 0.4Mb) for sources of photography.
+Consult our Aerial Photographs of Maine for sources of photography.

 No. The ink used on our large-format inkjet plotters is light-fast.
 It should be noted, however, that the maps are not water-resistant and the inks will run when wet.